microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/worksheetprotection.md

 ---
 title: "WorksheetProtection resource type"
-description: "Represents the protection of a sheet object.
+description: "Represents the protection of a sheet object."
 author: "lumine2008"
 ---